PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       - `- -`
    *  - `if-collection`
       -  - Can change complete parts of the documentation
-         - Wonderfull to be combined with content from collections
+         - Wonderful to be combined with content from collections
       -  - Has to be installed and configured
          - Does not support else or elif
       - `+`